emmano/BlurStickyHeaderListView/README.md

 ###How do I use the thing?

 Add `compile 'me.emmano:blurstickyheaderlistview:0.1.3'` to the `dependencies{}` in your build.gradle.
+If you do not aleady have `jcenter()` added to your project, do so by adding the following to build.gradle:

+    repositories {
+        jcenter()
+    }

 `BlurStickyHeaderListView` is pretty straight forward to use.
 You have two alternatives: